ajgeglio/Wav2Vec-tap2key/README.md

 ### First, it is reccomended to plot without generating samples...
     python3 WavPreprocess.py --dir 'path/to/original/recordings' --idx 9 --latency -0.14 --peak_height 0.0025 --plot
+* The --dir argument is the path to the directory not the specific folder with the .wav samples, i.e. /work/ajgeglio/Tap_Data/Tony_01_27_23_data
-* The --latency argument allows you to adjust the recording time to match with the neonode taps detected
+* The --latency argument allows you to adjust the recording start time so to line up with the neonode data
-* The --peak_height argument adjusts what taps are detected
+* The --peak_height argument adjusts what taps are detected from the wave file
-* The --idx is the index of the recording
+* The --idx is the index of the recording in the filepath
-* It should be noted that the plot is showing you the filtered signal which was filtered using a Butterworth Highpass Filter
+* It should be noted that the generated plot is showing you the filtered averaged signal using a Butterworth Highpass Filter on the average of 8 channels.
+This is better for tap detection.
+The actual data that is sampled is the raw, 8-channel data of length 8192 at a sample rate of 96,000, or, 0.085 second windows.

 ### When the plot it generates which shows you the tap detection and sample windows, you can then perform the sample generation
     python3 WavPreprocess.py --dir 'path/to/original/recordings' --idx 9 --latency -0.14 --peak_height 0.0025 --selectivity 0.134 --sample